EQMG/Acid/README.md

 ## Plans
  * Finish the core engine by the end of 2017
  * A physics engine, ragdoll animations
- * Compile for Linux and MacOS
- * A simple editor
+ * A simple editor in the far future

 ## Developer Setup
 Once Flounder is cloned run `git submodule update --init --recursive` to update the submodules needed to compile.